AskUbuntu/tbot/README.md

 ## Ask Ubuntu Chat Twitter Bot

 A small web application that watches the Ask Ubuntu general room for messages that meet a certain criteria and allows them to be tweeted at regular intervals.
-Some of the features that will eventually make their way into this app include:
+Some of the features include:

 - Customize criteria for discovering "relevant" messages
 - Hand-select messages for tweeting